 It may not surprise you to hear that the most challenging and frustrating part of “moving up” is not the interview process; it is getting your resume noticed by the right person.

-Since I’ve consistently had success in helping people reach their desired level, I want to share a few ideas with you here that you can apply to your resume.
+Since I’ve consistently had success in helping people reach their desired level, I want to share a few ideas with you that you can apply to your resume.

-Step 1: What Do They Want?
+1. What Do They Want?

 Closely examine and understand the key criteria expected of you in your future dream job.
 For example, most mid- to senior roles will require you to demonstrate the following competencies:

-- ability to think big picture
+- Ability to think strategically.

-- ability to lead and inspire people
+- Ability to lead and inspire people.

 Your first reaction might be “those are not my strengths” or “I don’t have enough results to back that up”.
 That’s a perfectly normal reaction, however you might be surprised at what you can uncover if you flesh out your day-to-day responsibilities.

-Step 2: What Do You Have To Offer?
+2. What Do You Have To Offer?

 If you’re like most people, there are often times when you’re “acting” above your current level of responsibility.
 Your main goal, then, is to make your resume “act” above your current position.